karak/riot-test-renderer/README.md

 - [ ] Compiler options to set parsers
 - [ ] Implement update.
 - [x] Support attributes if, each, show, and hide
+- [ ] To test the attributes of root opts
 - [ ] Support boolean attributes
 - [ ] Support styles object expressions
 - [ ] Implement CSS class shorthand